 We take the downtown subway, to Jack’s chagrin.
-It’s still early by City time to hit the clubs.
+It is too early by City time to hit the clubs.
 We give the girls a tour of the Chelsea, from our slumming days.
 Bill Burroughs is home in his cubby hole.
 He demonstrates the magic typewriter from ’Naked Lunch.’
 The girls both ask it what their chances are with the two of us.
 It types out ‘better get track shoes to keep up.’
 They are momentarily discouraged but swear they’ll never give up.
 Love at eighteen. (sigh) Burroughs is highly amused.
 I notice that he has the original Gorey drawing of himself delivering the benediction at St Patrick’s, signed by the artist and hung among all the other detritus in his room.

 We head for CBGB’s, with the girls hanging onto to us for dear life in the bowels of the Bowery.
 It’s not the safest place to be walking at midnight.
 We arrive just as the band is going on, my favorite, Television.